PPreetiparnaDas/Digital-clock-using-React/README.md

 An elegant **Analog + Digital Clock** built with **React (Vite)** and **React-Bootstrap**, showing **Indian Standard Time (IST)** with both **analog clock hands** and **digital time + date**.

 ---
+# My Project

+This project is hosted on Netlify: [Live Demo](https://tourmaline-basbousa-47ed72.netlify.app)

 ## 🚀 Features
 - ✅ Analog clock with **hour, minute, and second hands**